andrewlidong/bcpl_talk/bcpl_slides.md

 # BCPL Today

    - Martin Richards maintains a modern version of BCPL on his website, last updated in 2023
-   - This can be set up to run on various systems including Linux, FreeBSD, and Mac OS X. The latest distribution includes graphics and sound libraries, and there is a comprehensive manual.
+   - This can be set up to run on various systems including Linux, FreeBSD, and Mac OS X.
+   - The latest distribution includes graphics and sound libraries, and there is a comprehensive manual.
    - He continues to program in it, including for his research on musical automated score following.

 ---

-# The book of BCPL
+# **The book of BCPL**

-**The philosophy of BCPL is not one of the tyrant who thinks he knows best and lays down the law on what is and what is not allowed**
+*The philosophy of BCPL is not one of the tyrant*
+*who thinks he knows best and lays down the law on* *what is and what is not allowed.*

-**rather, BCPL acts more as a servant offering his services to the best of his ability without complaint, even when confronted with apparent nonsense**
+*Rather, BCPL acts more as a servant*
+*offering his services to the best of his ability without complaint* *even when confronted with apparent nonsense.*

-**The programmer is always assumed to know what he is doing and is not hemmed in by petty restrictions**
+*The programmer is always assumed to know*
+*what he is doing and is not hemmed in by petty restrictions.*